 Planning Your Visit

 Via di Fossatello, 35r places Marescotti in the historic centre, accessible on foot from the main train station at Piazza Principe in under fifteen minutes, or from Brignole in a similar time by bus.
 The caruggi are leading approached without a tight schedule; the streets are disorienting by design, and getting turned around is part of arriving at anything in old Genoa.
-Contact details and current trading hours are not confirmed in our records, so visiting outside peak midday and early-evening windows reduces the risk of a closed door.
+The counter opens daily, with hours that run from 7 AM to 8 PM most days and 7:30 AM to 8 PM on Sunday.
 As with most Genoese neighbourhood establishments of this type, there is no reservation system, and walk-in is the only format.
-Our full Genoa guide covers the broader context of eating and drinking in the city.